top of page

 McGwire retired on November 11, 2001.
 It was a surprise move that resulted in him walking away from a two-year contract extension that would have paid him $30 million.

-An Arenado retirement would be equally surprising.
+An Arenado retirement would have been equally surprising.
 He’d be walking away from $42 million over the final two years of his contract.

 Big Mac was coming off a season in which he had hit .187 with an OPS+ of 105.